 4. Leave It for Now & Cash Out Your Pension Later

-Most of the modern pension plans out there are invested in a mix of shares, property, bonds and cash.
-The PensionBee plans operate like that.
+Most of the modern pension plans out there are invested in a mix of shares, property, bonds, and cash.
 If you’re 55 of age and you’re still employed, it might be better to leave it for now and cash out at another stage.
 The longer your cash is invested in your pension plan, the more likely it is that your pension pot will increase.
-If you’ve decided to go with the PensionBee ‘Tailored’ plan, your cash will be moved to safer assets gradually.
-PensionBee will move it into bonds and cash as you age.
-BlackRock, who is the money manager of the plan, finds bonds and cash more stable.
 Now, this might be more appropriate when you’re older or closer to retirement.
 Have a look at the pension plans that are available and would suit you in your retirement age.

 Things to Consider When Cashing Out Your Pension